kwatch/benry-ruby/benry-config/README.md

 * Easy to define configuration for environments (production, development, ...).
 * Raises error when configuration name is wrong (typo).
-* Represents secret configurations which should be set by environment var or in private file.
+* Represents secret configurations which should be set by environment var or in secret file.

 Links: